jupyter/jupyter/docs/source/what_is_jupyter.md

 - Read spreadsheets (or create them) to build reports about your household spending
 - Show proof of a graduate student's thesis with interactive graphs and source data
-- CHECK_AND_LINK: Generate an image of a black hole by processing telescope data
+- Generate an image of a black hole by processing telescope data (CHECK/LINK)
-- CHECK_AND_LINK: Calculate the presence of gravitational waves from observatory data
+- Calculate the presence of gravitational waves from observatory data (CHECK/LINK)
-- CHECK_AND_LINK: Process astronomical data from the James Webb Space Telescope (JWST)
+- Process astronomical data from the James Webb Space Telescope (JWST) (CHECK/LINK)

 Those last three are real world examples that demonstrate the scientific community's usage of computational notebooks (CHECK).
 Because scientists, engineers, and other technical people so often need to perform and communicate sophisticated calculations to describe their work, these "computational notebooks" became a very popular way to share their work and ideas.

-[LAB does much more than just run the code, its a whole interactive workflow blah BLAH BLAH]
+Notebooks are not just for Nasa scientists either: Students, hobbyists, and business people commonly use the fast, interactive workflows in JupyterLab to make notebooks that help solve everyday problems.
+You can use them to explain your own ideas to others, to learn, to automate tasks at home or work, visualize complex information, and more.

 When someone uses the term "notebook", they might be referring to: